Albert-Eden Local Grant

 Our grants programme will be targeted towards supporting the following outcomes, as outlined in our local board plan.

-• A better and bigger range of recreational experiences3
+• a better and bigger range of recreational experiences

 • Arts • Community • Environment • Events • Heritage • Sport and Recreation

 • our people feel safe and participate in their communities

 • young people have a place and a voice